 - Ultralong ~ 120+ hours after eating ~ Wow, that’s a long time to not eat!
 This extended fast time should be planned for, supervised, and supplemented with electrolytes and other minerals so you do not end up sicker than when you started.
 This type of fast will be incredibly detoxing and healing but it can also be quite dangerous – and not in a good way.

 Everything new is hard!
 When you learn about your options, tools that help, actions that hinder, and get adjusted then like everything else fasting gets easier.
 You should not be suffering when you fast but you might be uncomfortable in the beginning or when you are pushing yourself in a new way.
 Hopefully, as you learn and adapt fasting becomes pleasant and then joyous and then nothing worthy of mentioning because is now normal and natural.

 If you are a beginner, take heart in acknowledging that you already have a fasting period while you sleep!
 We start there and expand!
 Successful fasting requires listening to your body to see what is working and what is not.
 If something is not working, then shifts are made – likely on a daily basis.
 It’s science!
-That’s why I am here to help you when you join the 2 month Guided Fasting Program for Women.
+That’s why I am here to help you when you opt into the Fasting Program for Women.

 5 Gentle Ways to Fast for Improved Health